svpatro/Compiler/README.md

 In essense, a compiler has these elements:

+- Lexical Analysis
-- Parsing
+- Syntax Analysis
-- Resolution of References to other Modules
-- Semantic Validation
+- Semantic Analysis
-- Equivalent Transformation & High-Level Optimization
 - Code Generation
-- Peephole Optimization
+- Code Optimization

 # Terminology Breakdown:

-### Parsing:
+### Lexical Analysis:

 > To break down and categorizing language into its individual components.